Frederiksholms Kanal 16–18: Plessen's Mansion

-Knuth of Lyche
+Knuth and Lyche

-The property was later owned by the Knuth family.
-It was known as the Knuthske Hotel (The Knuth Hotel), indicating that the apartments were let out (probably to foreign diplomats etx).
+On 10 September 1759, No. 319, No. 321 and No. 325 were all sold to count Eggert Christopher Knuth.
+It was in his day known as the Knuthske Hotel (The Knuth Hotel).

-In 1779, Knith's Mansion was acquired by supercargo in the Danish Asiatic Company Søren Lyche.
+Knuth died in 1776.
+On 14 June 1779, the mansion was sold to merchant supercargo in the Danish Asiatic Company Søren Lyche.
 He was later elected as one of the directors of the Danish Asiatic Company.
-He had previously owned the Cort Adeler House in Xhristianshavn.
+He had previously owned the Cort Adeler House in Christianshavn.

 18001850

 The property was at some point acquired by the businessman Caspar Peter Bügel.
 His property was listed in the new cadastre of 1806 as No. 243.
 He had also purchased the country house Bon Esperence in Charlottenlund.
 In 1809, he also acquired Ringsted Abbey for 330,000 Danish rigsdaler.